 - Do you have very important results ?
 Request a fast-track review and get a decision on your manuscript within 7 days.

 - All accepted articles are published in full open access.
 No login required to read the full text or pdf versions of all articles.
 No additional fees for open access, it is included.

-- Haematologica is the number 1 open access journal in the hematology field (2015 impact factor is 6.671).
+- Haematologica is the number 1 open access journal in the hematology field with a current impact factor of 6.671.

 Submit to Haematologica today !